What is corporate social responsibility?

 Corporate Volunteerism

-Corporations can leverage corporate volunteerism by encouraging their employees to volunteer.
-Many companies allocate hours to go toward volunteering during the workday, and many more encourage involvement by offering volunteer grants to the nonprofits where their employees volunteer.
+Corporations can encourage their employees to volunteer for nonprofits as part of intentional CSR programs.
+Many companies allocate paid employee hours for volunteering throughout the year, and many more encourage involvement by offering volunteer grants to the nonprofits where their employees volunteer.

 This kind of socially responsible program is a win-win for every party involved.
-Employees are seen volunteering and donating their time to important causes in the community, and nonprofits are receiving free time and volunteer work, which is essential for the success of so many organizations.
+Employees volunteer and donate their time to important causes in the community, and nonprofits receive free time and volunteer work, which is essential for the success of so many organizations.
 Not to mention the reputation the business can build as they support local missions!

 Environmental Leadership